-Jenny Lou Drew will release her sophomore record, Rockbiter, in June of 2019.
+Jenny Lou Drew will release her sophomore solo record, Rockbiter, in August of 2019.
 Recently having partnered with Angus Webster of Unearthed Productions, Drew is currently mapping a Northeast tour in support of the album with tentative plans for a tour in Ireland to follow.

 The album’s title track is an epitaph of sorts, crafted over the course of several substance related losses within Drew’s circle of friends.
 Drew describes the song as a rhetoric aimed at friends lost and those who could be struggling under the radar.

 “…we’re living in a world that’s half ethereal and we’re keeping connected in ways we never could have imagined a couple of decades ago.
 And at first you start seeing the news, you know, marriages and kids, people buying houses, Instagram pictures.
 And then one day it’s an overdose, a suicide, and you hear about it online.
 It really takes the ground out from under you.”

 Drew wrote the first verse of Rockbiter after seeing a Facebook post announcing the accidental overdose and death of a friend from high school.
 The second came after a fan, who’d been reaching out to her in messages online for years, was found dead from a substance related suicide.

 The song gives a nod to the 80’s film, The Never-ending Story, in which the character coined ‘Rockbiter’ laments the loss of his friends while staring into his hands.
 The hook of the song is a paraphrase of that scene,

 “I played it off, now a record is playing,

 over and over again